 Anyone reading this page is free to nominate a University Libraries’ employee!

 I HEREBY NOMINATE THE FOLLOWING PERSON AS A TOPNOTCH TIGER.

 I BELIEVE THAT THIS PERSON EXCELS WITH REGARD TO THE FOLLOWING VALUE OF THE UNIVERSITY LIBRARIES MISSION

-Questions concerning the TopNotch Tiger Award may be sent directly to the chair of
+Questions concerning the TopNotch Tiger Award may be sent directly to the Recognition,

 DESCRIPTION OF VALUES